awsdocs/aws-security-hub-user-guide/doc_source/securityhub-insights-view-take-action.md

 + **Resource ID** – Top five resource IDs for the matching findings
 + **Product name** \- Top five finding providers for the matching findings

 If you have configured custom actions, then you can send selected results to a custom action\.
 The action must be associated with a CloudWatch rule for the `Security Hub Insight Results` event type\.
-See [Automating AWS Security Hub with CloudWatch Events](securityhub-cloudwatch-events.md)\.
+See [Automated response and remediation](securityhub-cloudwatch-events.md)\.

 If you have not configured custom actions, then the **Actions** menu is disabled\.